jackhwolf/blog/src/posts/a1550554b4ce4c61989eab3bc5e86063===1575348241/post.md

 # Modifying our UserLocalStorage and API to handle JSON data
 ----
-* ### UserLocalStorage `get` method should return a stringified dictionary of user data, and `add` method should accept a data parameter.
-It helps to stringify the dictionary to avoid
+* ### UserLocalStorage `get` method should return a stringified dictionary of user data, and `add` method should accept a data parameter
+It helps to stringify the dictionary to avoid errors from `flask` about not wanting to return objects of type `dict`.
  > <img style="align: center; width: 400" src="https://github.com/jackhwolf/blog/raw/master/src/posts/a1550554b4ce4c61989eab3bc5e86063===1575348241/userlocalstorage-2.png">

 * ### Pass the JSON data from the request into the `UserLocalStorage.add` function